boisgera/pandoc/mkdocs/markdown.md

 <!-- prevent container tabs merge -->

 The cells of pipe tables cannot contain block elements like paragraphs and lists, and cannot span multiple lines.
-If any line of the markdown source is longer than the column width (see `--columns`), then the table will take up the full text width and the cell contents will wrap, with the relative cell widths determined by the number of dashes in the line
+If any line of the Markdown source is longer than the column width (see `--columns`), then the table will take up the full text width and the cell contents will wrap, with the relative cell widths determined by the number of dashes in the line